DieracDelta/DieracDelta.github.io/projects.md

 ## Opensource Projects I've worked on/am working on

+### Nix-Btm

+[`btm` but for nix processes](https://github.com/DieracDelta/nix-btm).
+A simple tui I wrote to play around with the ratatui and sysinfo crates.

 ### [Espresso Systems](https://www.espressosys.com/)

 At Espresso Systems, we've open sourced a bunch of the repositories I've contributed to, including: